cdig/cd-module-starter/README.md

 # cd-module-starter

+What's in the box?
+This repo contains a bare-bones skeleton of a module, ready for you to flesh out with content.

 ## Getting Started
 Click [Download Zip](https://github.com/cdig/cd-module-starter/archive/v2.zip), take the `dist` folder, name it whatever your module name is, and put it somewhere else.
 Delete the `cd-module-starter-2` folder.